 The number of people receiving the vaccine is actually increasing in all communities on roughly the same gradient, but the hon.
 Gentleman is quite right to raise the concern that I think everybody has about uptake in some communities.
 It is now going faster.
 We have rolled out a network of community champions.
 I think we have put about £23 million into supporting community champions for hard-to-reach, vaccine-resistant communities.
 The most important thing is for everybody to get across the message that the vaccine is a wonderful thing and everybody should get it: “Get your vaccine when you get your message from the NHS.”

 I welcome very strongly the reopening of schools.
-After what we have been through over the past year, it is time we prioritised the interests of our children and young people.
+After what we have put them through over the past year, it is time we prioritised the interests of our children and young people.
 The Prime Minister sets out a programme based on data, not dates, and that must be right, but will he please publish the precise criteria for each of those stages to be met?
 Finally, when the renewal of emergency powers is due, will he undertake to bring that vote to the House before the Easter recess and not after?

 Yes indeed: there is going to be a massive data dump—I think that is the word I have been quoted today.
 Some colleagues may already have seen some of the data that is available, underpinning the road map that we have set out.
 There will of course be another vote in this House about these measures before Easter, and then those measures, in turn, elapse on 21 June in the way that I have described.